FarsBein/Habit-Tracker/README.md

 2- open the backend file and run nodemon server.js

-3- open this file on a seprate terminal an enter npm start
+3- open this file on a separate terminal and enter npm start

 4- open 'http://localhost:3000/' on browser